hs950559/coryrylan.com/_posts/2018-05-20-angular-2-application-architecture.md

 application.
 There are numerous design patterns but we will focus mainly on state management and communitcation.
 With the rise of single page apps (SPA) managing data and state has become one of the most difficult parts to manage.
 Before SPAs server rendering guarenteeded the view the user saw was the latest data available.
-Now with SPAs we have caching, multiple views/ components and severall ways data can be retrieved.
-Making sure data is structured and communicated throughout our application is critical for a great use expereince.
+Now with SPAs we have caching, multiple views/ components and several ways data can be retrieved.
+Making sure data is structured and communicated throughout our application is critical for a great use experience.

 In this post I will summarize certain patterns and reference other articles for learning and digging into.
-This post will most certainly evolve and update as the Angular community has time to try variouse patterns and ideas.
+This post will most certainly evolve and update as the Angular community has time to try various patterns and ideas.
 In this post I will also give each pattern its pros/cons and suggestions of when its appropriate to use.
 These are the various patterns I will cover: